skramm/jautocorrect/README.md

 (This is work in progress !)

 ## Goal: automate testing of student Java programs

 - Input: zip file downloaded from a Moodle instance
 - Output: a csv file holding results of tests for each assignement/student
-- Usage: `./jautocorrect.sh my_moodle_zip_file.zip`
+- Usage: `./jautocorrect.sh [flags] input_file.zip`

 ## Context
-Students are given an assignment: they need to write a small (single) Java program that generates some console output, given some command-line arguments.
+Students are given an assignment: they need to write a small (single file) Java program that generates some console output, given some command-line arguments.
 When they are done, they upload the unique source file on a Moodle instance.

 There are multiple assignments (so every student does not have the same), identified by an index.
 Thus, the file they are required to upload must have a filename similar to:
 `MyProgram1.java` or `Assignment5.java` or `Exercice3.java`

-This bash script will automate the testing of each program, to see if it fullfilths the requirements (given arguments produces given output).
+This bash script will automate the testing of each program, to see if it fullfilths the requirements that the given arguments produces a given output.

+**Warning**
+Parsing the produced output is a byte-to-byte comparison (`cmp` shell command).
+So if you expect an output to be, say, `Abc!` and the student programs outputs `Abc !`, this will count as a failure.

 ## What this program does: